Luna-Klatzer/docs_openhiven.py/docs/getting_started/logging.md

 INFO:openhivenpy.types.hiven_client:[CLIENT] Client loaded all data and is ready for usage!
 ```

 Here, the initialization was successful, and the HivenClient connected itself to Hiven and logged no errors.
-Only the vital information was logged, while with 'DEBUG' the HivenClient would activate a broader range of
-useful logs for debugging.
-Debugging data can be very useful for tracing back errors in the program and also finding
-bug.

-## Usage of Levels
+!!!
+Info

-'DEBUG' is excellent for detecting issues in the program and also seeing how
+    `DEBUG` is excellent for tracing back issues in the program and also seeing how OpenHiven.py works in the
-OpenHiven.py works in the  background.
-'INFO' is, on the other hand, handy for deployment and usage where the
+    background. `INFO` is, on the other hand, handy for deployment and usage where the
-HivenClient should log only errors.
+    HivenClient should log only errors and vital information.
+We recommend sticking to one of these two, since

-For more advanced usage of logging and also debugging it is recommended to use a more advanced logging system
-to get timestamps, logging info and user data that are connected to the running of the Bot.
+    higher levels can possibly hide very important information that you might need later if a bug occurs!

 ## Advanced Logging